-Nail Gun Accident Attorney
+Nail Gun Accident Attorney in Brooklyn, NY

-Injuries in Nail Gun Accidents
+Injuries Sustained in New York Nail Gun Accidents

 Nail guns use compressed air to fire nails into wood, stone, and concrete at high speed and velocity.
-And while they are known to increase productivity, their very speed and force result in injuries to many users.
+And while nail guns are known to increase productivity, their very speed and force result in injuries to many users.
 The most common type of injury is a puncture wound in the hands or arms.
-However, victims can suffer injuries to the eyes, head and mouth.
+However, victims can suffer injuries to the eyes, head, and mouth.
 Nail guns can also cause fractures, sprains, nerve damage, electrical burns, hearing loss, finger dislocation, and lacerations.
 Puncture wounds can become infected, and victims can even die.
 In short, seemingly innocuous nail guns are in reality a very dangerous product.

-What Are Issues in Nail Gun Case?
+What Are Common Issues in NYC Nail Gun Cases?

-When nail gun injuries are the result of manufacturing defects, lack of training, or other types of negligence, victims may be eligible to obtain compensation for their medical expenses, lost income or other costs related to the injury.
+When nail gun injuries are the result of manufacturing defects, lack of training, or other types of negligence, victims may be eligible to obtain compensation for their medical expenses, lost income, or other costs related to the injury.
 Certain types of nail guns – known as coil type guns – are more likely to cause injuries.
 This might be a factor in a nail gun injury case.
-Proner & Proner will gather information about the circumstances of your injury, the type of nail gun, and whether or not you received proper training to use this type of equipment.
+Proner & Proner will gather information about the circumstances of your injury, the type of nail gun, and whether you received proper training to use this type of equipment.

 Contact the NYC Construction Accident Lawyers of Proner & Proner to Discuss Your Nail Gun Accident Injuries